top of page

 The people of Emerald and visitors were then encouraged to do the Anzac Walk audio trail and listen to the stories of the 32 diggers and how they lost their lives.
 To do this you need a smart phone to experience the audio trail and a QR code to activate the stories.
 The starting point for the Walk is outside the NAB in town near the cenotaph.

-Anzac Walk Brochure
+The Anzac Walk Brochure

-The Anzac Walk brochure has just been released.
 Click here to see it and/or download (pdf).

 Click here to listen to the Anzac Walk audio.